 How do I listen to call recordings?

-Access your stored files via the Amazon AWS Management Console.
+Access your stored files via your call reports or the Amazon AWS Management Console.

-When a call is recorded, the audio file will be saved to your Amazon S3 bucket (storage folder).
-Jive will create a new folder for each year, with first and second level folders for each respective month and day (Year > Month > Day).
+GoToConnect will create a new folder for each year, with first and second level folders for each respective month and day ().
 It may take a full business day before recordings are accessible.
 File names use the following format:

 - Naming Convention: time_stamp~source_number~destination_number~unique_ID.wav

 - Encoding: GoToConnect currently provides three encoding options for recorded calls, .wav, .wav49, and .mp3.

 - .wav49: Smaller file size, won't play directly from browser (default).
 1 GB of storage will hold approximately 10,000 minutes of recorded calls.

 - .wav: Larger file size, more compatible with mobile devices.
 1 GB of storage will hold approximately 1,000 minutes of recorded calls.

 - .mp3: Smallest file size.
 1 GB of storage will hold approximately 4,000 minutes of recorded calls.